 I have been fortunate and any fears I harboured at the start have been unfounded.
 I get on well with my ‘family’ and enjoy the time we spend together.
 I feel a great sense of satisfaction, yet have learnt to be realistic and not expect massive change overnight.
 I am rewarded with new relationships, thanks and gratitude and the pleasure and joy that come with spending time with young children.
 The highlight for me, walking towards my ‘family’s’ house and hearing the little one at the door calling my name excitedly over and over, as if I am a long lost loved one!

-enjoyed the course so much and the girls I met were a little sad now it had come to an end but looked forward to becoming a volunteer.
-I also have to say about the coffee and tea breaks with sweets and biscuits and also the lovely lunches.
+During the preparation course we covered lots of topics which were very well presented by different speakers.
+I laughed and cried at some of the things we were being told but I learnt so much and valued these topics.
+I enjoyed the course so much and the girls I met were a little sad when it came to an end but looked forward to becoming a volunteer.
+I also have to mention the coffee and tea breaks with sweets and biscuits and also the lovely lunches.
 FAB!

 I waited a few weeks before I was introduced to my family and what a joy it was.
 A big family with needs which I felt I could help them with after my training.

-I visited my family once a week for a year.
-Bernie and Rose were a great support.
-They were always a phone call away and always encouraged me and my family to try different things.
-I stayed with my family for a year and was very sad to leave them but was taken back when the dad gave me a kiss and said I would always be welcome in his house.
+I visited my first family once a week for a year and was very sad to leave them but was taken back when the dad gave me a kiss and said I would always be welcome in his house.
 WOW!
 I still visit them as a friend and yes, I still get a kiss from dad.